5 reasons to paddleboard in Antarctica

 Swoop says

-The best way to regulate your temperature while in a drysuit is through adding or shedding a layer in the head and neck areas.
-A wool or fleece hat and a neck tube, scarf or balaclava will help cover all weather eventualities.
+The best way to regulate your temperature while in a drysuit is by adding or shedding a layer to your head and neck.
+A wool or fleece hat and a neck tube, scarf or balaclava will help cover all weather.

 Paddleboarding in Antarctica: FAQs